Ensembl/ensembl-cdm-docs/src/docs/transcript_metadata.md

 | biotype        | TranscriptBiotypeMetadata               |

 ### TranscriptFunctionMetadata
-Like gene function metadata, transcript function metadata is an instance of [XrefMetadata](./feature_metadata.md).
+Like gene allele function metadata, transcript function metadata is an instance of [XrefMetadata](./feature_metadata.md).
 The information about gene function is provided by Uniprot.

 ```json
 {